LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 <dd>
 The <tt>Api</tt> attribute specifies the HTTP method and resource path that is mapped to the Lambda function.
 The notation is <nobr><code>METHOD /resource/subresource/{param}</code></nobr>.
 The API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the module when an API Gateway source is used.

+<b>NOTE</b>: The API Gateway resource can be referenced by its logical ID `ModuleRestApi`.
+Similarly, `ModuleRestApiStage` references the API Gateway stage resource.

 <i>Required</i>: Yes

 <i>Type</i>: String